jirisuchomel77/xml-convertor/README.md

 ROSSUM_DOMAIN=<your rossum domain>
 ```

 And finally the URL for the postbin where the converted data should be saved.
+For example:
 ```
 export POSTBIN_URL=https://www.postb.in/1720972373333-3732320638373
 ```